rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 ### CPU

+#### Cipher

 The cipher which offers the quickest performance hinges on features the CPU has available.
 The Intel CPUs on Google Compute Engine support AES and RDRAND at the hardware level, so we benefit from using GCM over CBC.

-We verify the processor has the AES/AES-NI instruction set with this command:
+1. Verify the processor has the AES/AES-NI instruction set with this command:

 ```
 lscpu